 Welcome to my website!
-I’m a 5th-year Ph.D. student in Department of Statistics at Rutgers University.
-I am very fortunate to have Pierre C. Bellec as my advisor.
-My research interests span a wide range of areas in Statistics and Machine Learning, including high dimensional statistical inference, dimension reduction, and causal inference.
-Specifically, I develop tools for uncertainty quantification of iterative algorithms (e.g. estimating prediction risks and constructing confidence intervals for parameters of interest), to improve the reliability of statistical machine learning methods.
+I’m currently a Stein Fellow in the Department of Statistics at Stanford University.
+Prior to this, I completed my Ph.D. in Statistics from Rutgers University in May 2025, under the supervision of Pierre C. Bellec.
+My research interests span a wide range of areas in Statistical Machine Learning.
+I develop tools for uncertainty quantification of iterative algorithms (e.g. estimating prediction risks and constructing confidence intervals for parameters of interest), to improve the reliability of statistical machine learning methods.

 [Nov.
 2024]: The paper Uncertainty quantification for iterative algorithms in linear models with application to early stopping has been invited for a major revision at the Annals of Statistics.